duduyiq2001/bluetooth-speaker-hacktools-with-esp32/readme.md

-# Bluetooth Speaker Exploits
+# Bluetooth Speaker Exploits -- A2DP DDoS
 ![Security](https://img.shields.io/badge/category-security-red)
 ![Bluetooth](https://img.shields.io/badge/category-bluetooth-blue)

 This project provides a collection of exploits targeting Bluetooth speakers using esp32-wroom-32.
 It is intended for educational and research purposes only.
 Please use responsibly and ensure compliance with applicable laws and regulations.

 ## Features
-- Various exploit techniques for Bluetooth speakers
-- Focus on understanding vulnerabilities in Bluetooth protocols
-- Tools and scripts for testing and demonstration
+dos_attack.c implements an A2DP flooding attack:
+- Continuously attempts to connect to a hardcoded Bluetooth speaker MAC address.
+- Immediately disconnects after connection attempt or waits for timeout.
+- Repeats the process in a loop to block legitimate devices from pairing.
+- Operates passively; does not advertise itself, making detection harder.

 ## Requirements
 - Python ^3.9